Joliet Bicycle Accident Lawyer

 - No one may rent a bicycle that has not been licensed by the rental agency (Section 7-3).

-- Bicyclists must obey all traffic control devices and markings with the exception that they may dismount the bike to cross the street where such a turn would normally be prohibited.
+- Bicyclists must obey all traffic control devices and markings except that they may dismount the bike to cross the street where such a turn would normally be prohibited.
 (Section 7-35).

 - You must not ride more than two across when on public streets.
-When riding on paths specifically provided for bicyclists, this ordinance does not apply (Section 7-39).
-When paths are available, you must use the path rather than the street (Section 7-42).
+This ordinance does not apply when riding on paths specifically provided for bicyclists (Section 7-39).
+You must use the path rather than the street (Section 7-42).

-- Bicycles must be equipped with devices that will alert pedestrians and motorists to their positions.
-A bell, lamp and reflectors are required to provide visual and auditory awareness (Sections 7-46 and 7-47).
+- Bicycles must be equipped with devices that alert pedestrians and motorists to their positions.
+A bell, lamp, and reflectors must provide visual and auditory awareness (Sections 7-46 and 7-47).

 - Parents are responsible for making certain that their children follow applicable bicycle laws and operate their bicycles in a safe manner (Section 7-5).

 Due to the complexity involved in interpreting Joliet's bicycle ordinances, it is important to consult with a Joliet bicycle accident attorney following an accident to understand your rights and determine which party is at fault.

 Suppose you can prove that the person who caused your injuries failed to take the appropriate cautionary measures to avoid an accident.
 In that case, you will be entitled to compensation for the cost of your medical treatment, out-of-pocket expenses, and any long-term care or pain and suffering.